 The Department of Geography & Planning provides a stimulating environment for exploring the nature and diversity of the Earth and its peoples.
-The undergraduate program includes training in all branches of Geography with special emphasis on Environment and Resources, GIS and Remote Sensing, Urban, and Cultural Studies.
-In addition to offering B.A. and B.Sc degrees in Geography, the Department also offers a B.A. in Regional & Urban Planning.
-The Department also participates in several interdisciplinary undergraduate programs.
+The undergraduate program includes training in water science, natural resources management, health and planning.

 The Department of Geography & Planning is committed to maintaining its strong national and international reputation for teaching and research.

 117 Science Place